Are personal loans taxable and considered income?

-Personal loans can be used to cover nearly any type of expense and are generally not considered taxable income unless the loan is forgiven.
+Personal loans can cover nearly any expense and are generally not considered taxable income unless the loan is forgiven.
 If your personal loan is forgiven, the money you borrowed becomes cancellation of debt (COD) income.
 You must report the COD income when you file taxes for the year the loan was forgiven.

 What is taxable income?